thoughtspot/thoughtspot.github.io/_appliance/vmware/vmware-setup.md

 For each hardware node, you must:

 * Complete the prerequisites
-* Use the ThoughtSpot Open Virtualization Format (OVF) file to create a virtual machine (VM)
+* Use the ThoughtSpot Open Virtualization Appliance (OVA) file to create a virtual machine (VM)
 * Add hard disks to the VM

 This guide explains how to deploy ThoughtSpot on VMware, using ThoughtSpot's CentOS-based image.
-You can also deploy ThoughtSpot on VMware using Red Hat Enterprise Linux (RHEL), allowing you to run ThoughtSpot on an RHEL 7.8 or 7.9 image that your organization manages internally.
-To install ThoughtSpot using RHEL, refer to the [RHEL deployment guide]({{ site.baseurl }}/appliance/rhel/rhel.html).
+You can also deploy ThoughtSpot on VMware using Red Hat Enterprise Linux (RHEL) or Oracle Enterprise Linux (OEL), allowing you to run ThoughtSpot on an RHEL 7.8 or 7.9 or OEL 7.9 image that your organization manages internally.
+To install ThoughtSpot using RHEL or OEL, refer to the [RHEL and OEL deployment guide]({{ site.baseurl }}/appliance/rhel/rhel.html) after you launch your virtual machines.

 ## Prerequisites